Yuan (surname): The Ru'nan Yuan

 The most well-known group were undoubtedly the Yuan clan of Runan.
 According to local genealogies, the Ru'nan Yuan estates were in the vicinity of the modern township of Yuanlao (袁老), bordering the Fen River (汾水) in the south.
 There are still some 20,000 Yuan in the area and around a third of the population of Yuanlao there still bears the name Yuan.

 The Yuan clan of Ru'nan became known among the gentry for its learning in the I Ching, which was passed on between generations.
 The scholar Yuan Liang (袁良), the earliest Ru'nan Yuan known by name, was an aide to the heir apparent, the future Emperor Ming of Han.
 His grandson Yuan An (袁安) made the family's fortunes, rising rapidly through the bureaucracy from 70 AD onwards, reaching the post of Minister over the Masses and playing an important role in policy decisions at the Han court until his death in 92.

 One of his sons took the highest military post and two of his grandsons both reached the rank of "Three Excellencies".
-They did not, however, play any significant role in the executive, and usually appeared instead as power brokers during critical events, such as the coup d'etat against Liang Ji in 169.
+They did not, however, play any significant role in the executive, and usually appeared instead as power brokers during critical events, such as the coup d'etat against Liang Ji in 159.
 The reputation and power of the Ru'nan Yuan was maintained with a network of clients and associates, and through intermarriage with other powerful lineages.
+In addition, during the reigns of Emperors Huan and Ling, clansman Yuan She was an eunuch supporting Yuan Wei and Yuan Feng.
 At the time of Emperor Ling of Han's death in 189, the clan was undisputed as the most influential in the empire.
 Most of its leading members lived at the capital Luoyang and some of its sons, such as Yuan Shao (袁紹), were born there.

 Yuan Shao and his half-brother Yuan Shu (袁術) played leading roles in the massacre of the eunuchs in September 189 and in the succeeding years both became regional warlords.
 Yuan Shu declared himself emperor in 197, basing his claim to the throne on descent from Emperor Shun, and died shortly afterwards.
 Yuan Shao dominated much of north China until he was decisively defeated by Cao Cao at the Battle of Guandu in 200.
 Following his death in 202, the cohesion of Ru'nan Yuan and its followers as a national power collapsed.